Thabang1203/Thabang1203/README.md

 🔗 **All My Projects**: [Check Out My GitHub](https://github.com/Thabang1203)

 #### Featured Projects:
-- 📊 **SQL-Assessment-INVENTORY-MANAGEMENT-SYSTEM-_10.03.2025(SQL) -  Assesment from ORT SA.
+- 📊 **SQL**-Assessment-INVENTORY-MANAGEMENT-SYSTEM-_10.03.2025(SQL) -  Assesment from ORT SA.
 - 📈 **Task-1-YouTube-Streamer-Analysis** (Python) – Project to perform a comprehensive analysis of the dataset to extract insights about the top YouTube content creators.
-- 🏆 **Power BI Sales & inventory data for a fictitious chain of toy stores in Mexico called Maven Toys, including information about products, stores, daily transactions, and current inventory levels at each location.
+- 🏆 **Power BI** Sales & inventory data for a fictitious chain of toy stores in Mexico called Maven Toys, including information about products, stores, daily transactions, and current inventory levels at each location.

 ---
 ### 📬 Connect With Me